-The rights are not exercisable until the rights distribution date and will expire 10 years from their issuance, unless earlier redeemed or exchanged by A. H. Belo as described below.
+The rights are not exercisable until the rights distribution date and will expire on January 11, 2018, unless earlier redeemed or exchanged by A. H. Belo as described below.

 The exercise price of the rights, the number of shares of Series A preferred stock issuable, and the number of outstanding rights will adjust to prevent dilution that may occur from a stock dividend, a stock split, or a reclassification of the Series A preferred stock or A. H. Belo common stock.